The Informed Investor

 IMPORTANT DISCLOSURE INFORMATION

-Please remember that different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment or investment strategy (including those undertaken or recommended by Company), will be profitable or equal any historical performance level(s).
+Different types of investments involve varying degrees of risk.
+Therefore, it should not be assumed that future performance of any specific investment or investment strategy (including the investments and/or investment strategies recommended and/or undertaken by ICC) will be profitable, equal any historical performance level(s), or prove successful.

-Please Note: Limitations: Neither rankings and/or recognition by unaffiliated rating services, publications, media, or other organizations, nor the achievement of any designation or certification, should be construed by a client or prospective client as a guarantee that he/she will experience a certain level of results if Company is engaged, or continues to be engaged, to provide investment advisory services.
+Neither rankings and/or recognition by unaffiliated rating services, publications, media, or other organizations, nor the achievement of any professional designation, certification, degree, or license, membership in any professional organization, or any amount of prior experience or success, should be construed by a client or prospective client as a guarantee that he/she will experience a certain level of results if Investment Counsel Company is engaged, or continues to be engaged, to provide investment advisory services.
 Rankings published by magazines, and others, generally base their selections exclusively on information prepared and/or submitted by the recognized adviser.
 Rankings are generally limited to participating advisers (see below as to participation data/criteria, to the extent applicable).
-Unless expressly indicated to the contrary, Company did not pay a fee to be included on any such ranking.
-No ranking or recognition should be construed as a current or past endorsement of Company by any of its clients.
+Unless expressly indicated to the contrary, Investment Counsel Company did not pay a fee to be included on any such ranking.
+No ranking or recognition should be construed as a current or past endorsement of Investment Counsel Company by any of its clients.

-ANY QUESTIONS: ICC’s Chief Compliance Officer remains available to address any questions regarding rankings and/or recognitions, including the criteria used for any reflected ranking.
-Please review Important Disclosure Information set forth in the last section of this website.
+ICC’s Chief Compliance Officer remains available to address any questions regarding rankings and/or recognitions, including the criteria used for any reflected ranking.
+Please review Important Disclosure Information set forth in the last section of our website: www.iccnv.com